Abarham97/songr/Readme.md

 - Thymeleaf HTML template for displaying a list of albums.
 - Used by the `AlbumController` to render the album list.

+##  Add Album Route

+A new route has been added to the `AlbumController` to handle the creation of new albums.
+The route is as follows:

+## add ID

+ ID has been added to the Album class with it annotation @ID

+## ADD Form

+the form and it css has been added to the ALBUM.HTML